 Documentation is a means to study children and give visibility to their competencies.
 It is a means to understand what children think, what they know, what they know how to do and what they are curious about.
-Our Educators engage with and observe the children on a daily basis and as they Reflect upon their observations, they are able to prepare and plan activities that support the children's interests and developmental needs.
+In order to record and document the children's learning experiences our educators engage with and observe the children on a daily basis and as they Reflect upon their observations, they are able to prepare and plan activities that support the children's interests and developmental needs.